ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - Results
      - Notes
    * - [Broderson-et-al-2020]_
      - Meta-analysis of overdiagnosis in LDCT screening RCTs.
-     - Concluded 49% of screen-detected cancers were overdiagnosed from two RCTs with low risk of bias.
 3.6 years considered sufficient lead time (time between screen-detect and clinical presentation).
+     - 49% (11-87) of screen-detected cancers were overdiagnosed from two RCTs with low risk of bias; 38% (14-63) from all RCTs.
+RR for lung cancer incidence 1.51 (1.06-2.14) based on low-bias RCTs; 1.22 (1.02-1.47) based on all RCTs.
      - "There is uncertainty about this substantial degree of overdiagnosis due to unexplained heterogeneity and low precision of the summed estimate across the two trials" (p.
 2).
    * - [de-Koning-et-al-2020]_
      - NELSON trial: RCT among former and current smokers; LDCT screening versus no screening.
 11 years follow-up from initial screening.
-     - Concluded 8.9% (bootstrapped 95% CI, −18.2 to 32.4) of cancers were overdiagnosed; consider this estimate the upper limit due to limited follow-up period.
+     - 8.9% (bootstrapped 95% CI, −18.2 to 32.4) of cancers were overdiagnosed; consider this estimate the upper limit due to limited follow-up period.
      - This most recent update was not included in the [Broderson-et-al-2020]_ meta-analysis estimate
    * - [Gonzalez-Maldonado-et-al-2020]_
      - German RCT among long-term smokers 50.3-71.9 years of age; LDCT screening versus no screening.
 Median follow-up of 9.77 years.